vectordotdev/vector/docs/tutorials/sinks/1_basic_sink.md

 ## EventSent

-`EventSent` is emmitted by each component in Vector to instrument how many bytes have been sent to the next downstream component.
+[`EventSent`][events_sent] is emmitted by each component in Vector to instrument how many bytes have been sent to the next downstream component.

 Add the following after emmitting `BytesSent`: